 There are many types of data that support student learning—and they’re so much more than test scores.
 But individual data points don’t give the full picture needed to support the incredibly important education goals of parents, students, educators, and policymakers.
 See the types of data that can come together—under requirements like privacy and security—to form a full picture of student learning.
 When used effectively, data empowers everyone.

-The information contained in this file was reported by the schools for the current school year to the Department of Public Instruction and is subject to change at any time.
+The schools reported the information in this file to the Department of Public Instruction for the current school year, and it is subject to change at any time.

 This list identifies federal policies that safeguard and protect the confidentiality of personal information.
 Although this list is not exhaustive, it highlights key federal policies related to education records, health information, and the online activities of children.